 Forest of Dean

 § This page gives an overview of the Forest of Dean local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ The Forest of Dean, in western Gloucestershire, is a district defined by its ancient woodland, valleys, and rivers.
 The forest itself, once a royal hunting ground, covers a large part of the area and offers trails, caves, and wildlife.
 Towns such as Coleford, Cinderford, and Lydney serve as gateways, with Lydney providing access to the River Severn and its estuary views.
 The district also includes historic sites such as Clearwell Caves and Tintern Abbey nearby.
 Its landscape is a mix of wooded hills, limestone gorges, and riverside scenery.